-The program shall be managed with the objective of accomplishing the following:
+The program CalPERS investment risk management activities shall be managed so as to with the objective of accomplishing the following:

 - A. Provide an integrated process for overall investment risk management at both the Total Fund and asset class level; - B. Identify, measure, and communicate investment risks across the Total Fund and within each asset class: - C. Monitor investment returns as well as risk to determine if risks taken are adequately compensated; and - D. Ensure appropriate organizational independence of investment risk measurement systems and functions from investment decision-making functions.